Reform of the House of Lords: Election

-Many submissions from the public rejected the notion that an elected Upper House would be democratic, basing their assertion on the model of the Athenian democracy which did not elect either the Upper House or assembly.
+Multiple submissions from the public rejected the notion that an elected Upper House would be democratic, basing their assertion on the model of the Athenian democracy which did not elect either the Upper House or assembly.
 (The Athenian Upper House was a court allotted from all citizens, and any citizen was able to attend the assembly.)

 The main variation between proposals for an elected Upper House is the form of election: